Queen Street, Ottawa

-Queen Street is an east-west arterial road located in Downtown Ottawa, Ontario, Canada.
+Queen Street is an east–west arterial road located in Downtown Ottawa, Ontario, Canada.
 The street is two-way with one to two lanes going in each direction.
-The Confederation Line runs underneath Queen Street.
+O-Train Line 1 runs underneath Queen Street.

 Route description

 The road is only 1.4 km long, making it a little longer than Sparks Street.
 The road begins to the east at Elgin Street, at the intersection of Elgin and Lawrence Freiman Lane.
 From eastbound on Queen Street the northbound section of Elgin appears to be a continuation of Queen.
 Heading west the road has two lanes in each direction.
 The road is surrounded by skyscrapers, many of which are used by the Canadian government.

 Renewal

 From Metcalfe Street to Bay Street, the road is reduced to a single eastbound lane due to construction.
 The City of Ottawa is renewing the street in anticipation of the Confederation Lines' opening as well as to build the tunnels and stations for the Confederation Line.
 The city is expanding the pedestrian infrastructure on the street, adding wide boulevard sidewalks, priority crosswalks, and additional landscaping.
 The construction also includes shared bike lanes, upgrades to sanitary sewers and storm sewers, the addition of planters and street furniture, installation of curbs and resurfacing of the street.
 The construction will be done at the same time as Confederation Line construction as two Confederation Line stations will be located on Queen Street.
 Queen Street is planned to become Downtown Ottawa's (Transit) Showcase Street.
 It will have wide sidewalks, decor, and it will be pedestrian-friendly for economic opportunity.
-The renewal has been identified as an "priority move", but has proved controversial.
+The renewal has been identified as a "priority move", but has proved controversial.